Seabrook Emergency Planning Zone (EPZ)

 During an Emergency: How You Will Be Notified

-If you are alerted by the warning signal, you should tune to your local EAS station for emergency instructions.
-EAS is the direct link between you and the people responsible for your safety.
-Instructions may be given to you at any hour, day or night, and will include recommendations as to what you should do for your protection.
+Safety instructions may be given to you at any hour, day or night, and will include recommendations as to what you should do for your protection.
 Follow instructions carefully.
-Do not worry if you miss the beginning of an emergency broadcast.
-Information will be provided regularly.
+Information will be provided and rebroadcast regularly.

 |Local EAS Stations||AM/FM|